ahmad-PH/Spring98-SuperMario-CA5/README.md

 ```
 ./mario.out <level-file-address>
 ```
 to play the game.
-The game currently has only one levels, and it will default to that one level if the executable is called without any arguments.
+The game currently has only one level, and it will default to that one level if the executable is called without any arguments.

 ## Authors